sib-swiss/RNAseq-introduction-training/docs/days/server_login.md

     Create a text file on your local computer (using wordpad on windows, Text Edit on Mac, or gedit on linux).
 Save that file, and then send it to the distant server.

+!!!
+Warning

+    For **Windows users**, if you edit files on your computer before sending them to the server, you will likely see strange character at the end of the file lines.

+    This is because Windows ends line with "\r\n" while Unix uses just "\n".
+This can be solved using the `dos2unix` command line tool:

+    `dos2unix <filename>`

 ## bash scripts

 So far we have been executing bash commands in the interactive shell.